 The Moorish Castle

-The Tower of Homage dates back to the 14th century and is one of the best-preserved Islamic-era fortifications in the Iberian Peninsula.
-You can see it from most of Gibraltar but walking up to it gives you the full scale of the structure.
+The first castle on this site was built in 1160 AD.
+The current Tower of Homage dates from a rebuilding in 1333 and is one of the best-preserved Islamic-era fortifications in the Iberian Peninsula.
+Walking up to it gives you the full scale of the structure in a way that viewing it from the town below does not.

 The Skywalk

-A glass viewing platform jutting out from the cliff face at over 340 metres above sea level.
-Opened in 2018, it offers vertigo-inducing views straight down.
-Not for those with a fear of heights but an incredible experience if you can handle it.
+A glass viewing platform jutting out from the cliff face at 340m above sea level, opened in 2018.
+It offers vertigo-inducing views straight down the Rock's eastern face.
+Not for anyone with a fear of heights, but a genuinely impressive experience if you can handle it.

 Barbary Macaques

-The famous apes of Gibraltar.
-Around 300 Barbary macaques live in the Upper Rock in several troops.
-The Apes' Den near the cable car station is the most reliable spot to see them, but you will encounter them throughout the reserve.
+Around 230 to 300 Barbary macaques live in the Upper Rock in several troops, managed by GONHS and the Government of Gibraltar.
+The Apes' Den near the Queen's Gate is the most reliable spot to see them, but you will encounter them throughout the reserve on all the main trails.

 Macaque Safety

-The macaques are wild animals and can be aggressive if they think you have food.
-Do not eat or show food near them.
-Keep bags zipped and closed.
-Do not touch them, no matter how tame they look.
+The macaques are wild animals and can become aggressive if they think you have food.
+Do not eat near them, do not show food, and keep bags fully zipped at all times.
+Do not touch them regardless of how tame they appear.
 If one approaches you, stay calm and move slowly away.
-Feeding the macaques is illegal in Gibraltar and carries a fine.
+Feeding the macaques is illegal in Gibraltar and carries a fine of around £4,000 (as of 2026).

 Best Times to Visit

-Early morning is ideal, especially in summer when temperatures can hit 35°C by midday.
-The reserve opens at 9am and the first hour is the quietest.
-Spring (March to May) and autumn (September to November) are the best seasons for hiking as temperatures are comfortable and the light is beautiful.
+Early morning is ideal, especially in summer when temperatures can reach 35°C by midday.
+Spring (March to May) and autumn (September to November) are the best seasons for hiking as temperatures are comfortable and the light is excellent.

-Avoid midday in summer as the Mediterranean Steps have almost no shade.
-Winter hiking is fine on clear days but check weather forecasts as the upper sections can be windy and visibility drops quickly in low cloud.
+Avoid midday in summer for the Mediterranean Steps as there is almost no shade on the cliff face.
+Winter hiking is fine on clear days but check forecasts before heading up: the upper sections can be very windy and cloud rolls in quickly, cutting visibility to near zero.

 What to Bring

 Sturdy footwear is essential for the Mediterranean Steps.
 Trainers with good grip are the minimum; hiking shoes are better.
-Bring at least a litre of water per person, more in summer.
-Sun protection is critical as there is very little shade on the upper trails.
-A light windproof layer is useful at the top as it is always windier up there than in town.
+Bring at least a litre of water per person and more in summer.
+Sun protection is important as there is very little shade on the upper trails.
+A light windproof layer is worth packing because it is always significantly windier at the top than in town.